-Controlling body odor comes down to science.
+Controlling body odor comes down to a science.
 So, let’s get the science-y basics out of the way first.
 We all have a layer of sweat and sebum that forms a coating on our skin known as the acid mantle.
 It may sound gross, but this coating protects our skin by preventing the growth of pathogenic bacteria and fungi.
-The pH of the acid mantle ranges from 4 to 5.5, meaning it is slightly acidic.
-You might have noticed that many natural deodorants contain sodium bicarbonate, or baking soda, which has a pH of about 8 to 8.5 (alkaline).
-Deodorants that contain baking soda are relying on its antibacterial properties to help control the bacteria that grows in our underarms, which cause odor when they break down sweat.
-Because of these amazing, odor-busting properties, we love using this ingredient in some of our deodorants.
+The average pH of the acid mantle is around 4.7, meaning it is not only slightly acidic but also healthy and considered a "natural" state (source).

 Remember making the classic vinegar and baking soda volcano?
-When the alkaline baking soda deodorant is applied to our acidic underarms, a chemical reaction occurs.
+A chemical reaction occurs when the alkaline baking soda deodorant is applied to our acidic underarms.
 Whoa!
 Does that mean everyone will get a bad reaction?
 Well, not really.
 It's all in the formulation!
-The possibility and severity of the rash or irritation depends on:
+The possibility and severity of the rash or irritation depend on:

 What can you do if you experience irritation or a rash in your underarms?

-First, stop using any product that might be causing the irritation and try to figure out the reason.
-Is it the pH of the product?
-Are you allergic to an ingredient?
-Or maybe it’s heat rash? (check out Armpit Irritation and Rashes).
+First, stop using any product that might be irritating and try to figure out the reason.

 These statements are not intended to diagnose, treat, cure or prevent any disease.
-For any medical concern you should consult with an appropriately-licensed physician or other health care worker.
+For any medical concern, you should consult with an appropriately-licensed physician or other health care worker.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Full Medical Disclaimer.